 Visas granted to family members do not have any limitations on work rights – they may work part-time, full-time and are not restricted to any particular type of work.
 Study is also permitted.

-Should you leave your employment the “sponsor” i.e, your employer is obligated to inform the Immigration Department of this.
-On receipt of this information, DIMA will contact you directly to provide you with the options available for a further stay in Australia.
-Should you wish to change employers, changes made in late 2009 now allow you to stay on and simply transfer your original visa to a new employer (as long as the new employer is agreeable to holding the visa and you are not changing occupation).
+Should you leave your employment the “sponsor” i.e, your employer is obligated to inform the Department of Immigration of this.
+On receipt of this information, the department will contact you directly to provide you with the options available for a further stay in Australia.
+Should you wish to change employers, you can simply transfer your original visa to your new employer (as long as you are not changing occupation).
 The new sponsor must take over your application within 60 days of your previous employer terminating it.
+The remaining time available on the visa does not change with a move.

 It is possible to enter Australia under a tourist visa, which allows you a maximum of 3 months stay in the country.
-Tourist visas do not carry any working rights.
+Tourist visas do not carry any working rights and you are unable to work in any capacity.

-You can apply for a 457 Business Visa whilst on a Tourist Visa, providing there is no Condition 8503 “No Further Stay” on your Tourist Visa.
+You can however apply for a business visa whilst on a tourist visa, providing Condition 8503, “No Further Stay” is listed on your Tourist Visa.

-The 457 Visa is valid for up to four years, after which time you may apply for another four-year visa.
-Unless you have applied for your PR at the four year mark.
+Each business visa is valid for up to two years, after which time you may apply for another two-year visa.

-The visa is not transferable between other occupations.
+The visa is not transferable between other occupations but is transferable on the same occupation between employers.

 The holder is permitted to enter and leave Australia without restriction while the visa is valid.